-This is the difference between the current OID value, and the value retrieved from the previous polling interval.

-Note - If you select a combination of data type and value format that cannot logically match the OID selected, you will be able to save the OID profile; however, when the SNMP Poller is run, this invalid combination will cause an error.

-- 6. Once you have tested the OID with an existing network monitor Element, and have verified or reconfigured its Collection Info details, click Next. - 7.
-In the Basic Metric Info section, for graphing and configuration purposes, confirm the use of the MIB-supplied object name, or enter a new unique - 8.
+- If the integer data type is enabled, ensure the appropriate value-handling method is selected: - Raw value - The OID's returned value is passed to Uptime Infrastructure Monitor in the exact form as defined by the MIB. - Rate per second - This is the OID value's rate of change between samples, whether positive or negative.
+The OID's returned value is compared to the previously retrieved one; Uptime Infrastructure Monitor divides the difference by the number of seconds that comprise the polling interval.
+Delta between samples - This is the difference between the current OID value, and the value retrieved from the previous polling interval. - If you select a combination of data type and value format that cannot logically match the OID selected, you are able to save the OID profile; however, when the SNMP Poller is run, this invalid combination causes an error. - 6.
+Once you have tested the OID with an existing network monitor Element, and have verified or reconfigured its Collection Info details, click Next. - 7.
+In the Basic Metric Info section, for graphing and configuration purposes, confirm the use of the MIB-supplied object name, or enter a new unique - name. - 8.
 Optionally provide a Description of the object value. - 9.
-Select the Unit of measurement to associated with collected object values.

-If the object is a string data type, select the "blank" option.

-- 10. If the Integer data type was selected in step 5 indicate whether you will save the OID's collected data for graphing. - 11.
-If the selected OID's returned value is table-based, indicate how you want returned rows to be labeled: - Use Interface Names - The network device's known interface names will be used to label rows. - Use Table Column - Select a label from the list of known columns for the selected table row. - 12.
+Select the Unit of measurement to associated with collected object values. - If the object is a string data type, select the "blank" option. - 10.
+If the Integer data type was selected in step 5, indicate whether you want to save the OID's collected data for graphing. - 11.
+If the selected OID's returned value is table-based, indicate how you want returned rows to be labeled: - Use Interface Names - The network device's known interface names are used to label rows. - Use Table Column - Select a label from the list of known columns for the selected table row. - 12.
 Click Save. - You are returned to the SNMP Poller configuration window, and the configured OID is added to the list in alphabetical order. - 13.
-Repeat steps 2 through 12 until you have finished adding all the OIDs you would like to comprise this SNMP Poller. - 14.
-In the Response Time section, enter Warning and Critical response time thresholds. - For more information, see Configuring Warning and Critical Thresholds. - 15.
+Repeat steps 2 through 12 until you have finished adding all the OIDs you would like to comprise this SNMP Poller.

+- 14. In the Response Time section, enter Warning and Critical response time thresholds. - For more information, see Configuring Warning and Critical Thresholds. - 15.
 Click the Save for Graphing checkbox to save the data for a metric to the DataStore, which can be used to generate a report or graph. - 16.
-Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information)

-- · Alert Settings (see Monitor Alert Settings for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - Alert Profile settings (see Alert Profiles for more information) - Action Profile settings (see Action Profiles for more information) - 17.
+Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information) - Alert Settings (see Monitor Alert Settings for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - Alert Profile settings (see Alert Profiles for more information) - Action Profile settings (see Action Profiles for more information) - 17.
 Click Finish.